andrecrispim/phonegap-plugin-push/README.md

-#This is a fork from https://github.com/phonegap/phonegap-plugin-push This version support Windows Phone 8.
+#This is a fork from https://github.com/phonegap/phonegap-plugin-push This version supports Windows Phone 8.

 =========================